Alberta Family Employment Tax Credit

 The Alberta Family Employment Tax Credit (AFETC) is a program funded by the Alberta government to help working families provide for their children.
 The AFETC supports families financially and encourages self-reliance and stability.
-Over the 2012-13 benefit year, the Alberta Family Employment Tax Credit provided about $114 million in tax relief to about 137,000 Alberta families.
+In 2015-16, the Alberta Family Employment Tax Credit will provide about $116 million in tax relief to about 137,000 Alberta families.

 The program has two objectives: